andrew/ultimate-awesome/README.md

 - [free-compiler-resources](https://github.com/getvmio/free-compiler-resources) - Compiler Free Resources | This repo collects 54 of free resources for Compiler. 🛠️ Build the tools that build our software with the Compiler Construction Kit!
 This repository houses comprehensive resources on compiler design and implementation.
 Featuring free courses and an interactive online pla.
 - [free-control-systems-resources](https://github.com/getvmio/free-control-systems-resources) - Control Systems Free Resources | This repo collects 13 of free resources for Control Systems. 🎛️ Dive into the world of Control Systems with our comprehensive collection of free resources!
 This repository houses curated materials, online courses, and a unique interactive Playground to enhance you.
 - [free-data-analysis-resources](https://github.com/getvmio/free-data-analysis-resources) - Data Analysis Free Resources | This repo collects 15 of free resources for Data Analysis. 📊 Unlock the power of data with our Data Analysis Toolkit!
 This repository offers a comprehensive suite of free resources, courses, and an online playground to help you master data analysis techniques.
 From .
-- [free-data-science-resources](https://github.com/getvmio/free-data-science-resources) - Data Science Free Resources | This repo collects 50 of free resources for Data Science. 📊 Uncover insights from data with our Data Science Lab repository!
-Offering a comprehensive collection of free resources and an interactive online Playground, this is your research center for mastering data an.
 - [free-data-structures-resources](https://github.com/getvmio/free-data-structures-resources) - Data Structures Free Resources | This repo collects 61 of free resources for Data Structures. 🏗️ Build the foundations of efficient programming with our Data Structures Depot repository!
 Offering a wealth of free resources and hands-on learning opportunities, this is your construction site for ma.
-- [free-deep-learning-resources](https://github.com/getvmio/free-deep-learning-resources) - Deep Learning Free Resources | This repo collects 76 of free resources for Deep Learning. 🧠 Plumb the depths of AI with our Deep Learning Nexus repository!
-Explore a comprehensive collection of free resources on neural networks and deep learning architectures.
-With our online Playground, implemen.
-- [free-distributed-systems-resources](https://github.com/getvmio/free-distributed-systems-resources) - Distributed Systems Free Resources | This repo collects 13 of free resources for Distributed Systems. 🌐 Scale your knowledge with our Distributed Systems Network repository!
-Dive into a comprehensive collection of free resources and an online Playground focused on distributed computing.
-Master th.
 - [free-embedded-systems-resources](https://github.com/getvmio/free-embedded-systems-resources) - Embedded Systems Free Resources | This repo collects 14 of free resources for Embedded Systems. 🔌 Bring hardware to life with our Embedded Systems Lab repository!
 Explore a curated collection of free resources and courses on embedded programming and system design.
 With an interactive online Playg.
 - [free-functional-programming-resources](https://github.com/getvmio/free-functional-programming-resources) - Functional Programming Free Resources | This repo collects 32 of free resources for Functional Programming. λ Embrace the elegance of Functional Programming with our dedicated repository!
 Featuring a comprehensive collection of free resources, courses, and an interactive online Playground, this i.
 - [free-game-development-resources](https://github.com/getvmio/free-game-development-resources) - Game Development Free Resources | This repo collects 17 of free resources for Game Development. 🎮 Level up your game development skills with our Game Dev Arena repository!
 Explore a comprehensive collection of free resources and a hands-on online playground covering various aspects of game design.